How to Deal With Patent Trolls: Everything You Need to Know

 - Show the claims are invalid - Search for contradictions within the patents, research all of the examinations, and do a patent and nonpatent search for prior artwork.
 Actions like this may occasionally provide you with sufficient proof to have the matter settled - before walking into a costly courtroom case.
 In brief, to show these claims are false, it's essential to have all of your proof lined up and ready to go.

 - Discover who is behind these claims - You probably already know who's behind the lawsuit and who's representing your troll.
 Apart from getting in contact with these people and asking them particular questions, knowing your adversary will direct your focus.
 For example, if you uncover that they've done this before, you can see how the matter was resolved earlier by contacting previous targets and attorneys, who may be very helpful.

 - Be ready - the easiest way to take care of a troll is to be ready.
 For example, this begins by properly, from the start, ensuring that current patents have completely nothing to do with your corporation and products.

 Are you dealing with a patent troll?
 Help is available by posting your legal need on UpCounsel's marketplace.
-Lawyers on Upcounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Stripe and Google.
+Lawyers on Upcounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Menlo Ventures and Google.